| Murkowski Says Energy Bill

 the state and the producers to make the gas line a reality,"

+said Murkowski.
 Senator Murkowski also has

 added a host of additional provisions to the energy bill to help